reactjs/react.dev/src/content/reference/react/useState.md

 #### Checkbox (boolean) {/*checkbox-boolean*/}

-In this example, the `liked` state variable holds a boolean.
-When you click the input, `setLiked` updates the `liked` state variable with whether the browser checkbox input is checked.
+In this example, the `liked` State variable holds a boolean.
+When you click the input, `setLiked` updates the `liked` State variable with whether the browser checkbox input is checked.
 The `liked` variable is used to render the text below the checkbox.

 <Sandpack>